 3. Start by bringing the weights down with your knees moving inward.
 You should feel the stretch on your outer quads and hamstrings.

-4. Stop at the bottom and then push the platform up to return to the starting position.
+4. Stop at the bottom and push the platform up to return to the starting position.

 12. Cable Pull Through

-Another great exercise for your back and legs.
+It’s another great exercise for your back and legs.
 This is similar to kettlebell swings.
 Cables will put more focus on isolating your glutes and hamstrings.
-The movement pattern of cable pull-through is similar to sumo deadlift.
+The movement pattern of cable pull-through is similar to the sumo deadlift.
 Just make sure to keep your stance wider.

 Targeted muscles – Glutes, hamstrings, and lower back